petervdpas/goop2/internal/rendezvous/docs/01-overview.md

 # What is Goop2?

-Goop2 is a peer-to-peer content publishing system for the **ephemeral web**.
+Goop2 is a peer-to-peer platform for the **ephemeral web**.
 Instead of uploading your site to a centralized host, you run a Goop2 peer on your own machine.
-Your site exists while you are online and disappears when you shut down -- no servers, no monthly bills, no platform lock-in.
+Your websites, apps, and services exist while you are online and vanish when you shut down -- no servers, no monthly bills, no platform lock-in.

 ## Core ideas

-- **Ephemeral by design** -- A Goop2 site exists only while its owner is present and online.
+- **Ephemeral by design** -- Content exists only while its owner is present and online.
 There is no permanent hosting.
 - **Peer-first architecture** -- Every participant is both client and server.
 You serve your own content and browse other peers directly.
 - **No central control** -- Discovery happens via local-network mDNS or lightweight rendezvous servers.
 Nobody owns the network.
 - **Direct connections** -- Peers exchange data over libp2p streams.
-Content is never stored on a third party.
+When direct connections aren't possible, a circuit relay helps peers connect through NAT.

 ## How it works